 Why Restorative Justice?

 Restorative justice gives victims a voice in deciding how the harms caused by crime will be redressed.
 They can say what happened to them and talk about it with supportive, trained community members.
-They can also speak directly with offenders.
+They can also speak directly with Responsible Parties (RPs).

-Restorative justice puts offenders in a position to take an active role in repairing the harms done, in making things better.
+Restorative justice puts RPs in a position to take an active role in repairing the harms done, in making things better.

 In short, it’s about accountability, inclusion, and making things as right as possible.
 C4RJ uses a circle process to guide the discussion and ensure that all voices are respectfully heard.